nuhgooyin/nuhgooyin/README.md

 Check out my [personal portfolio](https://nuhgooy.in/) for a breakdown of all my projects!

 ### My Extracurriculars
 - 🚗 Infrastructure Developer at [aUToronto](https://www.autodrive.utoronto.ca/) (autonomous vehicle design team), University of Toronto (Sep.
-2024 - Aug.
+2024 - Apr.
 2025)
 - 💻 Tech Associate at the Mathematical & Computational Sciences Society, University of Toronto (June 2024 - May 2025)
 - 🎤 Vice President at the Student Society for Algorithmic Modelling, University of Toronto (June 2023 - May 2024)
 - 🎉 Logistics Officer at the Computer Science Student Society, University of Toronto (June 2023 - May 2024)